MENU

 5 hours to go

-Take your sweet pastry out of the fridge and divide into portions of one third and two thirds.
+Take the pastry disc out of the fridge and divide into portions of one third and two thirds.

-Roll the two-thirds portion into a circle large enough to line your Dutch Oven lid or a fluted pastry dish.
-Line the lid or dish with the pastry and place in the fridge to rest, along with the other third of pastry.
+With the two-thirds portion, roll into a circle large enough to line a Dutch Oven lid or a fluted pastry dish.
+Line the dish, then place in the fridge to rest, along with the other third of pastry.

 Mix together the cumin, paprika, garlic powder and black pepper.
 Add the wet ingredients and stir then add the nuts.
 Coat well.

-Place the nuts in the preheated Perforated Grid or Skillet and smoke for 30 minutes, stirring and flipping after 15 minutes, then move onto the next step.
+Place the nuts in the preheated skillet and roast for 30 minutes, stirring and flipping after 15 minutes, then move onto the next step.

 4 hours 10 minutes to go

-Remove the nuts, spread them on a baking tray and let them cool and harden thoroughly.
+Remove the nuts, spread them on a baking tray and leave to cool.

-Meanwhile, turn the temperature of your EGG up to 160°C and prepare the mulled cider.
+Meanwhile, turn your EGG up to 160°C and prepare the mulled cider.

 Add all the ingredients to a pan, stir well and heat for 30 minutes until just simmering.
 Set aside to warm through later.